Mitch Schauer

 Mitchell Lee Schauer (pronounced "shower") (born December 18, 1955) is an American animation professional who has been involved television programs and feature films since 1978.
-He is perhaps best known as the creator of the critically acclaimed Nickelodeon animated sitcom The Angry Beavers.
+He is perhaps best known as the creator of the Nickelodeon series The Angry Beavers.

-Schauer cited 1960s cartoons such as The Pink Panther, The Flintstones, and Rocky and Bullwinkle as primary influences for his work.
+Schauer cited 1960s cartoons such as Jonny Quest, The Pink Panther, The Flintstones, and The Adventures of Rocky and Bullwinkle and Friends as primary influences for his work.

 Early life

 Mitch Schauer graduated from Daniel Webster High School in Tulsa, Oklahoma in 1974.

-He briefly attended Tulsa Junior College, then studied with Disney's character animation program at California Institute of the Arts ('76–77).
+Schauer briefly attended Tulsa Junior College, then studied with Disney's character animation program at California Institute of the Arts ('76–77).
 He graduated with a BFA degree in Advertising and Illustration from ArtCenter College of Design in 1980.

-Art career
+Career

-Besides working in animation, Schauer has also been a book illustrator including comic books (DNAgents, Jonny Quest) children's books such as Pogman, with his most recently published work being as writer/illustrator of his own graphic novel, Rip M.D. and cover artist for Famous Monsters of Filmland (Oct.
-2011).
+Besides working in animation, Schauer has also been a book illustrator including comic books (DNAgents, Jonny Quest) children's books such as Pogman.
+He wrote and illustrated the graphic novel Rip M.D., and was the cover artist for Famous Monsters of Filmland (2011).